How to Track Your Website Visitors Without Breaking the Law

 - Identify device or browser data

-This is not an exhaustive list.
-Website trackers keep improving and finding workarounds around privacy laws.
-You will hear about new tracking technologies all the time, but these will remain the most common ones for the times to come.
+This is by no means an exhaustive list.
+Website trackers continue to improve and discover ways around privacy laws.
+New tracking technologies will emerge all the time, but these will remain the most common for the foreseeable future.

-They are designed to collect data from the device, browser, or elsewhere and send it to a server for storage and processing.
-There, the data is being processed by software.
-In many cases, this is actually the third-party tool you’ve been using for website analytics, marketing, advertising, debugging, or another purpose.
+They are designed to collect data from a device, browser, or other location and transfer it to a server for storage and processing.
+There, software processes the data.
+This is often the third-party tool you've been utilizing for website analytics, marketing, advertising, debugging, or other purposes.
 That tool also provides you with insights that are valuable for your business and your work.

-There are several different technologies that websites and apps use to collect data for processing.
-They work in different ways, but ultimately they all aim to collect data for processing.
+Websites and apps use several different technologies to collect data for processing.
+They work in different ways, but ultimately, they all aim to collect data for processing.

 Fingerprinting ensures the collection of data such as browser, operating system, version of the operating system, device type, font size, and similar data.
-While this data is not personal per se, it can easily identify a person by combining it with the IP address, which can be further related to other personal data collected from other sources.
+While this data is not personally identifiable, it can be used to swiftly identify a person when combined with an IP address, which can then be linked to other personal data obtained from other sources.

-Moreover, digital fingerprinting allows the data controller and processor to track the browser history and create a user profile based on what that user has browsed.
+Furthermore, digital fingerprinting enables the data controller and processor to track browser history and build a user profile based on the user's browsing habits.

-Cookies are the most common mechanism for tracking users through their devices.
-They are small text files that the website sends to the user’s device to collect data.
+Cookies are the most widely used tool for tracking users via their devices.
+They are small text files sent by the website to the user's device in order to collect data.

-That is how cookies help you to track users’ behavior.
+This is how cookies assist you in tracking user behavior.

-In most cases, your website places cookies by using third-party services, such as Google Analytics, various remarketing tools, email management providers, and so on.
-These third parties, which are your data processors, will provide your website or even emails with the cookies.
-All you need to do is just set up their SAAS to send the cookies at the appropriate time.
+Cookies may be placed on your website by third-party services such as Google Analytics, various remarketing tools, email management companies, and so on.
+These third parties, your data processors, will deliver cookies to your website or emails.
+All you have to do is configure their SAAS to transmit cookies at the relevant times.

 Every cookie has been designed to track a specific user’s behavior and collect a specific set of data.
-There is no one cookie to track it all.
+There is no single cookie that can track everything.
 Each one has its own purpose.

 Depending on the purpose, cookies can be: